 Program Changes

-Teacher education programs listed in this catalog reflect current State Board of Educator Certification (SBEC) and Texas Education Agency (TEA) standards.
+Programs listed in this catalog reflect current State Board of Educator Certification (SBEC) and Texas Education Agency (TEA) standards.
 Minor changes may be made in these programs to meet additional certification standards adopted by SBEC/TEA.

 Honors College